 Christie Zhao 赵元媛 (She/Her) is a theatre director, a producer and a interdisciplinary artist.
 She currently serves as the founding artistic director at Yun Theatre in Seattle.
-She is also the upcoming 2050 Artistic Fellowship at New York Theatre Workshop.
+She is also a 2050 Artistic Fellow in Directing at New York Theatre Workshop (2024–2025).

 Growing up in a working-class family in an industrial city in China made her acutely aware of class dynamics and her family’s position in the social whole from a very young age.
 Discovering theater in college, she pursued a double degree in Computer Science and Drama.
 This unconventional combination merged technology with her creative soul.